Sports Premium Intent 2020 - 21

 Sports Day – an annual fun whole school event in which children compete in mixed age teams.

-Competition is encouraged within classes and across school.
+Competition - is encouraged within classes and across school.
 Many pupils take part in a range of tournaments and sports festivals with other schools.
 We regularly enter the Tameside Cheerleading Competition, The Greater Manchester Winter (Boccia/Curling)and Summer Games (Golf) as well as linking with other Special Schools for informal festivals.
-Our Hawthorns Celtic school football teams participate in a football league against other special schools based at Manchester City.
+Our Hawthorns Celtic school football teams (Sycamore and Maple class) participate in a disability football league against other special schools based at Manchester City.